pencil-code/pencil-code/doc/readthedocs/dochowto/addcitations.rst

 Each entry in the table contains the name of the Fortran file (for example, :file:`special/gravitational_waves_hTXk.f90`) and its associated references.
-The result is then included automatically in the documentation as :doc:`code/tables/papers`.
+The result is then included automatically in the documentation as the third column in :doc:`/code/sourceFortran/index`.